 Boxer dogs have a gestational period of about 63 days.
-Although this pregnancy period may seem short compared to that of humans, female boxers go through many changes in the short time while they prepare to give birth.
-Some of these changes, such as weight gain, can be monitored daily.
+Although this gestation period may seem short compared to that of humans, female boxers go through many changes in the short time while they prepare to whelp.
+Dr. Shagufta Mulla, a veterinarian with a DVM degree from Colorado State University with 20 years of experience as a small animal veterinarian, explained that some of these changes, such as weight gain, can be monitored daily.
 Others occur at key points in the dog's pregnancy.

-As your boxer's pregnancy progresses, she will eat more and gain a considerable amount of weight.
-According to the UK Boxer Breed Council website, a boxer's weight usually increases 35 percent over the course of her pregnancy.
-By the last stages of pregnancy (and while nursing her new pups), she will eat about three times more food than usual, according to Boxer-Dogs-Guide.
+As your boxer's pregnancy progresses, she will eat as much as two to four times more than her normal portion depending on the litter size and gain a considerable amount of weight.
+"A boxer's weight usually increases 30% over the course of her pregnancy," says Dr. Mulla.
+By the last stages of pregnancy (and while nursing her newborn puppies), she will eat about three times more food than usual.

 How do I confirm a female boxer is pregnant?

 A relaxin blood test is available to detect pregnancy.
 The request must be submitted by a veterinarian to a laboratory.
 The initial test can be done as early as 22 to 27 days after you think your dog may be pregnant.
 If the date of conception is unknown and the first test is negative, a second test should be performed one week after the initial test.
 Around day 25 of pregnancy, it is possible to hear the puppies' heartbeats with a doppler, though it can still be inaccurate that early in the gestation period.

 With some dog breeds, puppies can be felt through the abdomen as early as 30 days into pregnancy.
 However, because boxers are large dogs, it could take much longer before pups can be felt.